 Tiger King: Murder, Mayhem And Madness

-It’s the seriously whack docuseries that has taken 2020 by storm.
+It’s the seriously whack docuseries that took 2020 by storm.
 If you haven’t already watched this one and you’re wondering what all the big fuss is about, let us enlighten you.
 Among the eccentrics and cult personalities in the stranger-than-fiction world of big cat owners in the US, few stand out more than Joe Exotic, a mulleted, gun-toting polygamist and country-western singer who presides over an Oklahoma roadside zoo.
 Charismatic but misguided, Joe and an unbelievable cast of characters including drug kingpins, conmen, and cult leaders all share a passion for big cats, and the status and attention their dangerous menageries garner.
-But things take a dark turn when Carole Baskin, an animal activist and owner of a big cat sanctuary, threatens to put them out of business, stoking a rivalry that eventually leads to Joe’s arrest for a murder-for-hire plot, and reveals a twisted tale where the only thing more dangerous than a big cat is its owner.
+But things take a dark turn when Carole Baskin, an animal activist and owner of a big cat sanctuary, threatens to put them out of business, stoking a rivalry that eventually leads to Joe’s arrest for a murder-for-hire plot and reveals a twisted tale where the only thing more dangerous than a big cat is its owner.

 There’s no denying it, Taylor Swift has had a rough old time with the media and her fellow celebs—we’re looking at you Kayne.
 In an effort for the public to see what life is like behind the microphone, Swift has teamed up with Netflix to produce Miss Americana.
 This raw and emotionally revealing look at Swift dives deep into a transformational period in her life.
 The film tells the story of Swift navigating the difference between who the world wants her to be, and who she wants to be.
 Regardless of whether you're team Swift or not, this doco will make you realise there's a person behind all the tabloids.